-Digital accessibility in PowerPoint ensures presentations are usable by everyone.
+Digital accessibility in PowerPoint ensures presentations are usable by everyone, by implementing structural, visual, and navigation best practices.
 Key techniques include:

-- Use the WSU templates that have digital accessibility built in.
+- Using the WSU templates that have built-in accessibility.

 PowerPoint Templates